Massive quantum superpositions using magneto-mechanics: Appendix B: Effect of magnetic field generated by YIG on flux qubit

 We assumed that the magnetic field produced by the spherical magnet at the location of the superconducting material is below the critical magnetic field of 9.8 mT for Aluminium.
-To verify this assumption, we have modeled a spherical magnet of radius 25 $\mu m$ (Other parameters are in the \cref{Table1} below), using Radia in Mathematica \cite{Chubar1998ADevices}.
-We applied linear anisotropic material for the spherical magnet in the Radia model, with the parallel and perpendicular magnetic field susceptibility of 1 and 0 respectively, with the remnant magnetic field of YIG along the z-axis.
-We simulated the B-field along the x-axis at z = 30 $\mu m$ and z = 40 $\mu m$ for a sphere magnet at the origin and also for a sphere located at z = 1 $\mu m$ (Please see FIG. 1 in the main text).
-The results are shown in \cref{fig:Radia_B-field} and from these results, we can see that the assumption is correct for any shifts within the range presented here.
+To verify this assumption, we consider a spherical magnet of radius 25 $\mu m$ (other parameters are in the \cref{Table1} below), using Radia in Mathematica. { Radia is a three-dimensional magnetostatics computer code optimized for solving boundary magnetostatics problems with magnetized and current-carrying volumes using the boundary integral approach} \cite{Chubar1998ADevices}.
+We applied linear anisotropic material for the spherical magnet in the Radia model, with the parallel and perpendicular magnetic field susceptibility of 1 and 0 respectively, with the {remanent} magnetic field of YIG along the z-axis.
+We simulated the B-field along the x-axis at z = {{90}} $\mu m$ and z = {{125}} $\mu m$ for a sphere magnet at the origin and also for a sphere located at z = 1 $\mu m$ (Please see Fig. 1 in the main text).
+The results are shown in \cref{fig:Radia_B-field} and from these results, we can see that the assumption is correct for any shifts in position of the YIG within the range presented here.